bat-z/bat-z/README.md

 I apologize to those
 I had hurt I should have explained my reasons to them, but I didnt.

 -- Reading one of Erik's responses made me feel uncomfortable.
 I’m not taking anyone’s side, but I don’t believe that anyone who isn’t Black has the right to decide whether or not to forgive her.
-99% of our group arent Black.
+Only half of those ppl who are in the group, and yea, she said it front of me and another Black person.
+99% of our group arent Black and its not their place to forgive.
 I wasn’t there during the gc argement, and I never said that I forgave her.
 What made me feel uncomfortable was that she made multi racism jokes and then her almost saying the "N-word" several times before she was called out.
 I should have confronted her in first place or tell Erik about it, I choose not to because I was afraid of being jumped.
 Its make me annoyed that 99% of our group who are not black forgave her.